 - Curing chronic diseases

 Today a lot of consumer electronic devices can serve as wearable health monitoring sensors.
 Apple Watch, Fitbit, and Samsung Gear Fit are among the most popular wearables on the market.
 They all collect valuable data about the user’s activity, heart rate, and sleep patterns.
 This data provides valuable insight into a patient’s health and possible issues.
-EHR development and remote patient monitoring are amazing tools for those who are suffering from chronic diseases.
+EHR development and telemedicine app development offer remote patient monitoring as excellent tools for those suffering from chronic diseases.